-HJF is seeking a Research Assistant to support the NeuroTrauma Department at the Naval Medical Research Center (NMRC).
-HJF provides scientific, technical and programmatic support services to NMRC.
+The Henry M. Jackson Foundation (HJF) is seeking a Research Assistant to support the NeuroTrauma Department at the Naval Medical Research Center in Silver Spring, MD.
+HJF provides administrative and management support to NMRC.

-Minimum Education/Training: Bachelor’s degree in animal science, biological science (or similar field), or an equivalent combination of education and relevant experience.
+Minimum Education/Training Requirements: BS degree in animal science, biological science (or similar field), or an equivalent combination of education and relevant experience.

-Minimum Experience: 0-2 years of related experience; previous experience in a research laboratory or clinical veterinary practice preferred.
+Minimum Experience: 0-2 years of previous experience in a research laboratory or clinical veterinary practice preferred.

 Physical Capabilities: Full ambulatory capacity and ability to handle animals.
 No known allergies to animals.

 Background: Eligibility to obtain Common Access Card (CAC) background.

 HJF is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.

 Any qualifications to be considered as equivalents, in lieu of stated minimums, require the prior approval of the Director of Human Resources.